Symphony No. 2 (Beethoven): Background

-Beethoven's Second Symphony was mostly written during Beethoven's stay at Heiligenstadt in 1802, at a time when his deafness was becoming more pronounced and he began to realize that it might be incurable.
+Beethoven's 2nd Symphony was mostly written during his stay at Heiligenstadt in 1802, at a time when his deafness was becoming more pronounced and he began to realize that it might be incurable.
 The work was premiered in the Theater an der Wien in Vienna on 5 April 1803, and was conducted by the composer.
 During that same concert, the Third Piano Concerto and the oratorio Christ on the Mount of Olives were also debuted.
 It is one of the last works of Beethoven's early period.

-Beethoven wrote the Second Symphony without a standard minuet; instead, a scherzo took its place, giving the composition even greater scope and energy.
+Beethoven wrote the 2nd Symphony without a standard minuet; instead, a scherzo took its place, giving the composition even greater scope and energy.
 The scherzo and the finale are filled with Beethovenian musical jokes, which shocked the sensibilities of many contemporary critics.
-One Viennese critic for the Zeitung fuer die elegante Welt (Newspaper for the Elegant World) famously wrote of the Symphony that it was "a hideously writhing, wounded dragon that refuses to die, but writhing in its last agonies and, in the fourth movement, bleeding to death."
+One Viennese critic for the Zeitung für die elegante Welt (Newspaper for the Elegant World) wrote of the symphony, "The 2nd symphony is a crass ogre, a stabbed, unbound writhing dragon that refuses to die, and although bleeding in the Finale, angrily beats about with tail erect."

 Instrumentation

 The symphony is scored for two flutes, two oboes, two clarinets in A, two bassoons, two horns in D, E and A, two trumpets in D (first, third and fourth movements only), timpani (first, third and fourth movements only) and strings.

 Ferdinand Ries, working under Beethoven, made a transcription of the entire symphony for piano trio which bears the same opus number.
+Johann Nepomuk Hummel also made a transcription for a piano quartet with a flute in around 1825.

 Form

-This symphony consists of four movements:
+This symphony consists of 4 movements: